rhomita/twitch-chat-connect/README.md

 - User information such as 'sub'/'prime'/bits leader status (badges), 'id', 'display name' and 'username'
 - Events when redeeming rewards.
+- Events when a user connects or leaves the chat.
 - Information about amount of bits given in a message.
 - Easy way to access to parameters used in custom commands.